 Laura lives with her father and her mother.
-She is responsible for washing clothes and cleaning.
+At home, duties include washing clothes and cleaning.
 Her father is employed and her mother is employed.
 There are 2 children in the family.

 As part of Compassion's ministry, Laura participates in church activities and Bible class.
 She is also in primary school where her performance is above average.
 Swimming, art and playing with dolls are her favorite activities.

-Please remember Laura in your prayers.
-Your love and support will help her to receive the assistance she needs to grow and develop.
+Your love and support will help Laura to receive the assistance she needs to develop her potential.
+Please pray for her.

 Laura lives on the plains of Pizamos I, home to approximately 5,500 residents.
 Typical houses are constructed of cement with aluminum tile roofs.
 The spoken language is Spanish.